home-controller/homeauto_network/README.md

 * [ ] Send a simple command with 0 or 1 byte of data(with out CRC or handling higher priority incoming messages)
 * [ ] Implement crc
 * [ ] handle the rest of the data lengths.
-* [ ] Should probably use CAN style, add a inverted bit if long sequence(6 ?) of high or low bits instead of relying on parity bit.
 * [ ] Acknowledgment frame bit set for messages that this unit can deal with.
 * [ ] Acknowledgment option by sending back the crc checksum.
 * [ ] Maybe add some more of the CAN error checking in the 7 bit end frame.